 According to a Research by Experian Data Breach Resolution:

 When to Notify Clients of a Data Breach?

-As far as notifying clients of a data breach is concerned, timing is not particularly described by each state.
+Each state does not particularly describe the timing for notifying clients of a data breach.
 However, there are a few states who have specified this, like Washington, Colorado, and Florida (30 days), Wisconsin (45 days), and Louisiana (60 days).

 Going by the general rule, law firms are required to notify the clients within 30-45 days after assessing the date of the breach occurred.
 If there is any criminal investigation required, the notification gets delayed as per the authorities say.

 Note: It is imperative to obtain written permission from law enforcement if you are looking to delay the breach notification to the clients.

 There are various things that you have to keep in mind while sending out a breach notification to the clients since it is a very critical matter for you as well as your clients.

 - Make sure your sentiment should not make them feel suspicious, vulnerable, and betrayed.

 - Maintain a calm and serious tone throughout.

 - Keep it simple and write in layman terms.